poppito/poppito-react/README.md

 # to deploy

-run `gatsby deploy`.
+run `yarn deploy`.
 This seems to overwrite the domain name everytime, thus warranting renaming the domain name every time in the github pages page settings section.